You don’t know me, or maybe you do, and you just don’t know it.

 In my case, I was fingerprinted by the local police for an FBI criminal background check.
 Before that, I had to pass state and local background checks.

-Contrary to what the media tells you, background checks are required by Federal, and in most cases State law before a dealer can legally transfer a firearm to a buyer.
+Contrary to what the media tells you, background checks ARE required by Federal, and in most cases State law before a licensed dealer can legally transfer a firearm to a buyer.

 I am not a felon, junkie, drug dealer, stalker or shoplifter since any number of indiscretions including alcohol or drug abuse, simple assault or a restraining order would disqualify me from holding a permit, and in most cases, even owning a firearm.

 My concealed carry classroom training covered when it is appropriate and legal to even indicate that I have a gun, much less brandish it or use deadly force.

 Doing so in any circumstance, under which I am not in immediate fear for my life or the life of another would mean more than the loss of my permit.
 Most likely, I would also be charged with brandishing a weapon, disorderly conduct and/or assault.

 If it was determined that my use of deadly force was not to protect a life in immediate danger, I would probably be charged with second-degree murder or first-degree manslaughter.
 On top of these, I could also face civil liability.

 Like most people who legally carry concealed handguns, I practice regularly at ranges.
 I also run through confidence courses and live fire exercises.
 I am well aware of the laws and regulations affecting me.
 My fellow permit holders and I are generally more well trained and practiced than many law enforcement officers.